Sonic Blast: Reception and legacy

 Retrospective reviewers did not remember Sonic Blast fondly.
 Nintendo World Report (NWR) summarized the game as "a step back" from the other Game Gear Sonic titles, due to what they called "the attempt at aping Donkey Kong Countrys pre-rendered sprites on a handheld".

 Most critics disliked the graphics, some claiming they ruined the game.
 Digitally Downloaded called the visuals more distracting than impressive—hampering the fluidity of the gameplay and preventing the use of integral series elements—while Nintendo Life thought the game aged badly when compared to the other Sonic Game Gear games with its "muddy colours and shaky animation".
 Some, such as writers from USgamer and NWR, complained the character graphics were too big for the Game Gear's small screen.
 Jeuxvideo.com found the character animations poor and said they caused gameplay limitations.
 Although they were mostly critical of the graphics, reviewers did acknowledge the visuals were impressive when considering the limitations of the Game Gear.
 Pocket Gamer noted that prior to the game's release, "the capabilities of [the Game Gear] had seemingly been fully explored", writing while they offered some compromises, the visuals made Sonic Blast stand out.

 The gameplay was also criticized.
 NWR wrote that the characters' abilities were difficult to use properly since the screen was zoomed so close to them and particularly disliked the water-based levels, calling them nearly unplayable due to sluggish controls.
 Nintendo Life held considerable grievances against the inconsistent and random level designs, while Jeuxvideo.com lamented the game lacked the speed previous Sonic games offered, and said the playable characters' abilities, as well as losing only ten rings when hit, made an already-easy game easier.
 They shared Nintendo Life's concerns about the level designs, and argued the boss fights lacked difficulty.
 Digitally Downloaded said the game lacked polish: "were you to convert Sonic Blast into the engine of one of the other Game Gear games, its shortcomings would still be prevalent."
 However, Pocket Gamer praised the game's take on the traditional Sonic formula, calling it "a strong choice for anyone who's enjoyed any other 2D [Sonic game]".
 Digitally Downloaded, although overall critical, praised the game for its elements of exploration.

 Sonic Blast has been called one of the worst games in the Sonic series.
 NWR exclaimed the game "should be avoided at all costs", and Retro Gamer said its title screen was the only redeeming quality.
 USgamer wrote it was "an unpleasant end to the Game Gear" and attributed its shortcomings to the system's discontinuation.
-Complex declared it "the worst handheld Sonic game ever" and said "thank God they didn't attempt the '3D' aspect of its 16-bit older brother".
+Complex Networks declared it "the worst handheld Sonic game ever" and said "thank God they didn't attempt the '3D' aspect of its 16-bit older brother".
 Some reviewers noted Sonic Blast was the first game to give Sonic the standard ability to double-jump, which would be used in later games such as Sonic Colors (2010).